 What Nigel Nelson found out at Bletchley was that young Iris worked for the Secret Intelligence Service – MI6.

-“The news hit me as if James Bond had just thrown a martini in my face, “ he wrote in his article for the Mirror on 9 November 2013 titled ‘I knew my mum worked at Bletchley Park but not that she was in MI6’.
+“The news hit me as if James Bond had just thrown a martini in my face, “ he wrote in his article for the Mirror on 9 November 2013 titled ‘I knew my mum worked at Bletchley Park but not that she was in MI6’ (http://www.mirror.co.uk/news/uk-news/nigel-nelson-column-mum-mi6-2714255).

 ‘I was both shaken and stirred to be confronted with a truth my long-dead mother spent her life concealing from me.’

 Since writing that article Nigel’s efforts to track down more information about his mother has led him to the formidable blast proof walls of MI6’s policy on releasing data about past employees.
-Despite the lack of official data, he has pieced together memories of his mother and the guarded details she did share with him and written a recent article titled ‘I visited a tourist attraction and ended up finding out my mother was a World War 2 spy’.
+Despite the lack of official data, he has pieced together memories of his mother with the guarded details she did share with him, and has written an article titled ‘I visited a tourist attraction and ended up finding out my mother was a World War 2 spy’ (http://www.mirror.co.uk/news/uk-news/nigel-nelson-mother-visited-bletchley-3012424).

 The article hints at Iris’s work in Hut 4 at Bletchley Park plotting the location of predatory U-Boats in the Atlantic and her role in post war Germany tracking down scientists to recruit, witnessing the horrors of the concentration camps and the echoes of justice in Nuremberg.